iturdikulov/notes/exercise plan.md

 ---
-title: Exercise Plan
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-15
+sr-ease: 230
+sr-interval: 2
 tags:
 - inbox
 - outline
-draft: true
-sr-due: 2023-03-15
-sr-interval: 2
-sr-ease: 230
 ---

+# Exercise Plan

 If you're completely new to physical training and want to use only your own body weight, you can start with a basic full-body routine that targets all major